MikeRayUX/dockerized_rails_starter/README.md

 # Mailer Configuration

 At some point, you will want to send emails in the real world.
-You can view emails sent in development environment through the `:mailcatcher` service accessed at: [http://localhost:1080/](http://localhost:1080/) when docker-compose is running.
+You can view emails sent in development environment through the `:mailcatcher` docker service accessed at: [http://localhost:1080/](http://localhost:1080/) when docker-compose is running.

 You must first configure your email service, and the `from` line in the devise forgot password mailer: